Uros Floating Islands (Islas Uros)

 Tourism has brought money and opportunity to the islands, which cuts into time once spent doing traditional activities, such as the all-important collection of totora.
 They are savvy enough to know their time’s worth, so expect to be charged for photos and/or offered handicrafts with a cheerfully hard sell.

-Ways to experience Uros Floating Islands (Islas Uros)
+Tours and tickets to Experience Uros Floating Islands (Islas Uros)

 What's the best way to experience Uros Floating Islands (Islas Uros)?